BTuvi/bootcamp-terraform-ansible/Ansible/README.md

 Ansible is the simplest way to automate apps and IT infrastructure.
 Application Deployment + Configuration Management + Continuous Delivery.

 Description
-Ansible Playbook to install Git, Node.js, NPM, MongoDB, PM2 and Nginx.
+Ansible Playbook to install Git, Node.js, NPM, Postgresql, PM2.

 ###Details This PlayBook works with Ubuntu 14.04.5 LTS (Trusty Tahr) and Python 2.7